 Interviews generally take place November through January, with some starting in October and others occurring in February.

 Follow the recommendation of your Specialty Career Advisor regarding the number of interviews you need for your specialty and manage your interview schedule accordingly

-- If possible, consider scheduling the interviews for programs you are most excited about in the middle of your interview calendar
+- Consider scheduling the interviews for programs you are most excited about in the middle of your interview calendar

 - Apply to enough programs to account for the possibility that you may have to turn down some offers

 - Sometimes interview dates will conflict with one another.
 Send a professional email to the person coordinating interviews, informing them of your situation.
 They may be able to help rearrange the schedule.

 - As you accept early interviews, know that you can always cancel later if you are offered more than you can reasonably attend, or receive invitations to programs for which you have a greater interest

 - Some specialties may extend interview offers on a national release date